cxinsys/lpf/README.md

 ## Features
 - Reaction-diffusion PDE models for the color pattern formation of ladybird bettles.
 - Evolutionary search based on [PyGMO](https://esa.github.io/pygmo2/) providing the concept of [island](https://esa.github.io/pygmo2/tutorials/using_island.html) and [archipelago](https://esa.github.io/pygmo2/tutorials/using_archipelago.html).
-- GPU optimization of the reaction-diffusion PDE solver for a batch of parameters based on [CuPy](https://cupy.dev/).
+- GPU optimization of the reaction-diffusion PDE solver for a batch of parameter sets based on [CuPy](https://cupy.dev/).

 ## Installation